odea-project/qAlgorithms/README.md

   All peaks which are provided in the peak table are statistically significant.
   The best current usage for quality scores is priorisation of peaks during further analysis.
-* A negative DQSpeak means that the m/z given for feature is more uncertain than the DQSpeak implies.
-This does not mean that the feature does not exist, or that the calculated mass is wildly inaccurate.
-We suspect that this is caused by detector saturation, but have not undertaken research in this regard.
+* A negative DQSpeak means that the m/z given for that feature is more uncertain than the DQSpeak implies.
+This does not mean that the feature does not exist, or that the calculated mass is inaccurate.
+While we were able to revise the binning algorithm to eliminate a majority of these cases, some remain.
 * A negative DQSbin means that the bin a feature originates from spans the entire measurement.
   In this case, it is not possible to calculate an accurate DQSbin.
 Features this applies to are more likely subject to mass inaccuracies not covered by existing code, or otherwise contaminated.
   Features can be relevant data even if found in such a bin.
+This is an issue we plan on eliminating during the beta phase of `qAlgorithms`.